 Hall’s vision stands out as one of his defining traits.
 The Iowa RB is fairly consistent picking out lanes through which to explode.
-With this vision, he found space with an incredible consistency in 2020.
+With this vision, he found space with incredible consistency in 2020.
+He was less consistent in 2021, but still flashed great instincts behind the line.
 Beyond the line, Hall owns exceptional full-field vision at the second level.
 With his combined vision and natural elusiveness, Hall can manipulate angles and methodically extend his runs.

 Beyond that, Hall has a few more strengths.
 He owns a formidable stiff arm, and he has some measured contact balance, although he’s not elite there.
 Additionally, Hall is a decent blocker and has proven himself to be a competent receiver out of the backfield.
-Over two years, he has 46 catches for 432 yards and 3 touchdowns.
-He’s shiftier after the catch, and that extra dimension gives him even more long-term upside.
+Over three years, he had 82 catches for 734 yards and 6 touchdowns.
+He’s shifty after the catch, and that extra dimension gives him even more long-term upside.

 Areas for improvement